 Top tips for businesses in the Covid-19 era

 The Coronavirus is holding society hostage.
 In all countries and on all continents.
 Never before has such a situation occurred.
 The uncertainty and unpredictability of the situation makes it an increasingly challenging time for people and for businesses.
 All sectors are affected and as businesses adapt to the changes, there are possibilities to help limit the damage.
-Here Andrew Thompson, Risk Director and Head of our Financial Restructuring & Recovery (FR&R) team, provides a few tips to consider:
+Here Andrew Thompson, Head of Risk of ABN AMRO Asset Based Finance, provides a few tips to consider:

 News - 30 April 2020